EmmanuelKusi23/Marathon-Performance-Prediction-Figshare-Data-/README.md

 Figure: Most predictive features include recent average pace and 7-day total distance.

 ## Model Deployment & Usage
+Finally, we serialize the full pipeline (preprocessing + model) using joblib.
+In a production or application setting, one could load this pipeline and make predictions on new data.
 Serialize the full pipeline:

 bash
-Copy
-Edit
 python - <<'PYCODE'
 from joblib import dump
-from your_module import pipeline  # assume you built & fitted your pipeline dump(pipeline, 'trained_pipeline.joblib')
+from your_module import pipeline
+dump(pipeline, 'trained_pipeline.joblib')
 PYCODE
 Load and predict on new data: